Babar

-Babar, also variously spelled as Baber, Babur, and Babor is a male given name of Central Asian extraction, and is a male given name in Pakistan.
+Babar, also variously spelled as Baber, Babur, and Babor is a male given name of Persian origin.
 It is generally taken in reference to the Persian babr (Persian: ببر), meaning "tiger".
 There is a similar name in connotation to the Arabic male given form and generic name of the animal by the name "Nimr" (Arabic: نَمِر namir) which means "yellow-black striped cat", i.e. "tiger".
 The word repeatedly appears in Ferdowsi's Shahnameh and was borrowed into the Turkic languages of Central Asia.

 Thackston argues for an alternate derivation from the PIE word "beaver", pointing to similarities between the pronunciation Bābor and the Russian bobr (бобр, "beaver").

-The most famous bearer of this name was Zahiruddin Muhammad Babur, known popularly as Babur, a prince of the Timurid dynasty who founded the Mughal Empire, and the name is now also popular in Bahrain, and Afghanistan.